mateunho/RepData_PeerAssessment1/PA1_template.md

 Imputing missing data on the estimates of the total number of steps changes the perception of dataset.

 ## Are there differences in activity patterns between weekdays and weekends?
-There can be seen differences in activity patterns between weekdays and weekends.

-- on **weekdays** there is more activity in the early hours

-- on **weekends** there is more activity through the midday to the evening

 ```r
 makeWeeklyDataset = function(data) {